R. R. Samarakoon

-Ranasinghe Rajapakse Samarakoon (born 17 July 1939 – died 1 August 2010; ආර්. ආර්. සමරකෝන්) [Sinhala]), popularly as R.R.
+Ranasinghe Rajapakse Samarakoon (17 July 1939 – 1 August 2010; ආර්. ආර්. සමරකෝන්) [Sinhala]), popularly as R.R.
 Samarakoon, was a Sri Lankan dramatist, playwright, translator and author.
 One of the earliest pillars of Sri Lankan drama, he is well known for several stage plays directed and produced in 1970s including Kelani Palama and Ahasin Wetunu Minissu.

 Personal life

 Samarakoon was born on 14 August 1939 in Dekinda village, Nawalapitiya.
 He started primary education from St Andrew's Girls College, Nawalapitiya and secondary education from Kingswood College, Kandy.
 He worked as a teacher of Kingswood for a brief period.
 Later he moved to Colombo for clerk post of co-operative wholesale corporation Sathosa.
 Later he worked as a translator and also held the post of Institutional Manager.
 In 1982, he was transferred to Jaffna for a political revenge.
 Instead, he quit his job and returned home.
 In 1995 he got back to work.